IceShuttle/stocker/README.md

 As data is volatile I have used redis as it is simple,high performance and transient to Run it you need to
 1. Enter "docker-compose up -d"
-2. Enter "cargo run" in backend folder as comunnication between docker images currently does not work